ABOUT THE PROGRAM

 This Selective, its syllabus and curriculum were approved by St. George’s University School of Medicine (SGUSOM) in the spring of 1998, with a pilot group of 21 students.
 The following year, the Selective was registered in the International Health Medical Education Consortium catalogue, making it available to medical students world-wide as a for-credit course.
 Today, the Selective is still registered and run through St. George’s University School of Medicine.

 The Selective has continues to increase in scope as well as popularity.
-To-date, approximately 1,800 US and international medical students from 57 different medical schools worldwide (see list of institutions on our website) have attended the course.
+To-date almost 2,000 US and international medical students from 57 different medical schools worldwide (see list of institutions on our website) have attended the course.
 As a result of its status, the Ambassador of the United States to the Czech Republic as well as the Minister of Health of the Czech Republic are now regular participants in the program.
 Due to increased demand, student enrollment has been increased to 120 students.

 The program will enhance and broaden the thinking process of future physicians at a crucial stage in their development by exposing them to key insights regarding how physicians think as well as how they practice in different countries.